 However, Gündoğdu and Blessing date the han to the 13th century by an analysis of the caravan route.
 Blessing believes that the han reflects the direct impact of Ilkhanid trade policies in Anatolia, even if the Ilkhanid rulers did not commission them.

 It is not known if this han was built by the Seljuks or by the Mongols.
 However, the location of this han is along trade routes that were enhanced in the late 13th century, when there was increasing focus on developing trade with the Black Sea, Trebizond and Tabriz.
+Most of the hans in eastern Anatolia were founded during the relatively stable period of the 13-14th centuries when the region was under Mongol rule.
 The Seljuks never built much in this area, and the Ilkhanid state may have understood the need to develop a caravanserai network in northeastern Anatolia.
 It is thus highly possible that the han was built at the end of 13th century when the Ilkhanid State was powerful and carrying out public works projects in the region.
 Blessing also supports her thesis of a late 13th or early 14th c based on stylistic grounds, particularly due to similarities with monuments in Ani.

 The patron is not known.
 Surmeli (Surmari) Amir Şerafeddin Ejder (Ezderal) has been proposed as the patron, but there is no evidence in support of this claim, other than the fact that the Batumi-Tabriz caravan route was established in the Seljuk era by Surmari Governor Serafeddin Edjer Bey.

 The Iğdir Şerafeddın Ejder Han is a single section han with no courtyard.
 It is difficult to determine if the han did at one time have an open courtyard or whether one was originally planned but just never built.